BookingSync/bookingsync-api-docs/content/reference/endpoints/payments.md

 ## Overview

 This resource represents the Payments for [Bookings](/reference/endpoints/bookings/), which can be either recorded manually (via API or manually) or be automated (with `instant-booking` and `bookingsync` kind).

 Payments can also drive the lifecycle of the [Bookings](/reference/endpoints/bookings/) - creating a `paid` Payment (the ons that have `paid_at` timestamp assigned) with `instant-booking` kind ensures that the Booking is `booked` (especially useful for confirming tentative Bookings).

+If you are interested in implementing your own payment flow, check out this [guide](/guides/secure-payments-by-bookingsync/#instant-booking-flow).

 ### Parameters
 <ul class="nav nav-pills" role="tablist">